kubernetes-study-guide/Kubernetes-Study-Guide/Section-09/05_Taints_and_Tolerations/README.md

 None of the pods ended up on the tainted node, kube-worker1.

+Also you can remove taints from a node - https://cloud.google.com/kubernetes-engine/docs/how-to/node-taints#removing_a_taint_from_a_node

 **Question**: How will the Dev Team perform test on the tainted node if the tainted node repels all pod objects?

 **Answer**: You can add a 'toleration' setting in your pod yaml spec to override taint setting.